onellvine/NLTK_Named-Entity-Recognition/README.md

-#NLTK
-Extract skills, educational institutions, people from a document like a resume
+Extract skills, educational institutions, people from a document like such as a resume